traciekay/July2016PythonWorkshop/Conditionals Exercises/datasource.md

 1. Selecting code with if and else conditional statements
 2. Setting multiple choices with elif
-3. Using the conditional expression
+3. Using the conditional expression (greateer or less than)